Become your own kind of leader alongside faculty and peers with a shared vision for public health.

 Resiliency and Mental Health

 Berkeley Public Health recognizes that the coronavirus pandemic plus sheltering-in-place pose unprecedented challenges to all of us emotionally as well as physically.
 The Resiliency and Mental Health Team is reaching out to everyone in our BPH community to express our strong commitment to supporting you and building solidarity during this crisis.
 Visit the resiliency and mental health page to learn more about our initiatives and resources.

 Marian Koshland Bioscience, Natural Resources and Public Health Library

-The Marian Koshland Bioscience, Natural Resources and Public Health Library is currently operating remotely; the library offers online access to books, journals and more.
+The Marian Koshland Bioscience, Natural Resources and Public Health Library is open; fall semester hours are Monday–Friday, 9AM to 5PM.
+The library offers online access to books, journals and more, as well as a substantial print collection.

 The public health collection is particularly strong in many areas, including nutrition in health and disease, health administration, epidemiology, toxicology, occupational health, maternal and child health, biostatistics, communicable diseases, community health, environmental health, and global health.
 This library also collects materials in other subject areas, such as biology, natural resources, forestry, entomology, paleontology and more.